 The Trial of the Twenty-One was the third ‘show trial’ that accused rightists and Trotskyists of attempting to overthrow Socialism and complicity in the murder of Kirov.
 Among those accused were former head of the NKVD, Yagoda, Bukharin and Krestinsky.
 Bukharin was also charged with attempting to assassinate Lenin.
 They were found guilty of treason and sentenced to death.
 All those that had been close to Lenin during the years of Lenin’s Communism were now dead.

 1938 (1st October)

 Edited by Stalin himself ‘The Short Course of the History of the All-Union Communist Party’ was published.
 The book erased Trotsky from the Party history and also highlighted the contributions made by Stalin to the Communist Party.

 1940 (20th August)

-Trotsky was attacked by Stalin’s agents in Mexico.
+Leon Trotsky was stabbed with an ice pick in Mexico City, Mexico by Ramon Mercader, a Soviet agent.
 He survived the assassination and was taken to hospital.

 1940 (21st August)